claricedu/pui-homework-claricedu/final-project-writeup/README.md

 Describe how you iterated on your prototypes, if at all, including any changes you made to your original design while you were implementing your website and the rationale for the changes.
 (4-8 sentences max)

+1. Originally I wanted a signle page application.
+However, I ran into a series of implementation difficulties with saving the changes and clearing certain changes.
+Furthermore, pacing was a consistent issue and I wanted there to be more anticipation to the user interactions.
+Therefore, 3 diffreent pages wre implemented instad.
+2. On the design side, balancing the pacing of the poem with the interactivity was tricky.
+I tested the site with users to understand how to keep them engaged with both the visuals and the poem itself.
+Based on their feedback, I adjusted the music, staggered the appearance of text, reduced background opacity to increase contrast, and scaled down visual elements.
+These changes helped create a more immersive experience without being too distracting.

 ## Part 5: Implementation Challenge

 What challenges did you experience in implementing your website?
 (2-4 sentences max)

+Organizing my code and designing algorithms required a lot of trial and error--— deciding where to specify actions and specific use cases, took time to streamline.
+While there were a lot of ways to implement and make work the action wanted, I had to think a lot about how to make the code be most orgagnized and elegant for me to maintain and others to understand.
+Additionally, navigating the complexity of interactions was a major challenge, especially since they are often onthe same element, animations would interefere with each other.

 ## Part 6: Generative AI Use and Reflection